-2014 and April 2014.
-Imagery for VA1402B-TB-C consisted of a total of five flight lines.
-Imagery was captured at a nominal altitude of 10,000 feet with a ground sample distance (GSD) of 0.30 meters through the use of three large-format Intergraph Z/I Imaging Digital Mapping Cameras (DMC) with focal lengths of 120 mm.
+2013 and April 2014.
+A total of 81 flight lines of natural color imagery were acquired within a tolerance of 25% of the Mean Lower Low Water (MLLW) tide stage.
+Of the 81 flight lines acquired, eight were used in project NC1406A-TB-C. Imagery was captured with an approximate nominal ground sample distance (GSD) of 0.3 meters through the use of three large format Intergraph Z/I Digital Mapping Cameras (DMC) with a focal length of 120 mm.

-The LIDAR acquisition was conducted between November 2013 and July 2014 and consisted of a total of 262 LIDAR acquisition missions for airborne laser point cloud data covering the entire Sandy project area with an average point density of \geq 4 pulses per square meter and a 50% swath overlap, though only 18 of these flights collected data over the VA1402B-TB-C project area.
+The LIDAR acquisition was conducted between November 2013 and July 2014 and consisted of a total of 262 LIDAR acquisition missions for airborne laser point cloud data covering the entire Sandy project area with an average point density of ≥ 4 pulses per square meter and a 50% swath overlap, though only 18 of these flights collected data over the NC1406A-TB-C project area.
 Topo-bathy Green LIDAR and topographic Near-Infrared (NIR) LIDAR were captured in tandem through the use of three Riegl VQ-820G sensors (topo-bathy), and a Riegl 480 or two Leica ALS50-II (topographic) sensors.
 The topo-bathy data was used to derive the MHW and MLLW shorelines, while the NIR data was used as an aid to developing the water surface model necessary for applying refraction corrections to the topo-bathy data.